AdSoNaTuRaL/lireddit/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the [LiReddit](https://github.com/AdSoNaTuRaL/lireddit/issues) repository.
+Feel free to **create a new issue** with a respective title and description on the [LiReddit](https://github.com/AdSoNaTuRaL/lireddit/issues) repository.
 If you already found a solution to any problem, **I would love to review your pull request**!